BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 **Note that this functionality may not work with all HMD vendors.
 Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**

 ### Pose modifier
+**This feature is considered experimental and may cause conficts with other oxrmc funtionality!**
 If you don't want the motion compensation effect to reflect the movement of the reference tracker exactly one to one, you can use this feature to increase or decrease it on one or more degrees of freedom.
 This is done under following constraints:
 - the orientation (which way is forward?) is based on:
   - physical tracker (`controller` or `vive`): forward vector of the hmd (orthogonal to gravity vector) in the moment of tracker calibration